ericcornelissen/ades/RULES.md

 ## <a id="ADES103"></a> ADES103 - Expression in `roots/issue-closer` pull request close message

 When an expression appears in the pull request close message of `roots/issue-closer` it is interpreted as an ES6-style template literal.
-You can avoid any potential attacks by extracting the expression into an environment variable and using the environment variable instead.
+You can avoid potential attacks by extracting the expression into an environment variable and using the environment variable instead.

 For example, given the workflow snippet: